-69. The Real Character of the Executive
+The Real Character of the Executive

-Hamilton: From the New York Packet, Friday, March 14, 1788.
+New York Packet Friday, March 14, 1788 [Alexander Hamilton]

 I proceed now to trace the real characters of the proposed Executive, as they are marked out in the plan of the convention.
 This will serve to place in a strong light the unfairness of the representations which have been made in regard to it.